 It’s also possible that a neighborhood’s acceptance could be influenced by the community’s amenities.
 A high walk score indicates that there are a lot of places accessible, such as shops, restaurants, coffee shops, schools, and more.
 While the ratings aren’t perfect, they offer a good indication of what’s available in the area.
 Several factors impact how satisfied you are with your life in a big way, including proximity to grocery stores, eating options, and parks.

 There are also plenty of dining options for the residents of Holmby Hills, Los Angeles.
 You can grab your morning cup of coffee from Clementine, Cafe, or Cabana Cafe at the Beverly Hills Hotel and sit down for a relaxed weekend brunch at Wolfgang Puck or The Roof Garden.
-Dessert shops like Go Greek Yogurt, Bacio Di Latte, and Sprinkles Cupcakes ATM in Holmby Hills, Los Angeles are great options for satisfying your sweet tooth.
-Residents love to order tacos from Javier’s, Tocaya Organica – Century City, or Cantina Frida and burgers from Fatburger, Roni’s Diner, or Polo Lounge.
-Javier’s, Pomodoro Trattoria, or Tocaya Organica – Century City are some great spots for a fun dine-in experience.
+Dessert shops like Go Greek Yogurt, Bacio Di Latte, and Sprinkles Cupcakes ATM in Holmby Hills, Los Angeles, are great options for satisfying your sweet tooth.
+Residents love to order tacos from Javier’s, Tocaya Organica, Century City, or Cantina Frida, and burgers from Fatburger, Roni’s Diner, or Polo Lounge.
+Javier’s, Pomodoro Trattoria, or Tocaya Organica in Century City are some great spots for a fun dine-in experience.

 Beverly Hills is a city in Los Angeles County, California.
-It’s one of the so-called “90210,” and was nicknamed Beverly Hills after itself by The Beverly Wilshire Hotel manager who marketed its idyllic location next to the Hollywood sign.
-It has been home to many celebrities such as Julia Roberts, Tom Cruise, George Clooney, and Ellen DeGeneres.
+It’s one of the so-called “90210” and was nicknamed Beverly Hills after itself by the Beverly Wilshire Hotel manager, who marketed its idyllic location next to the Hollywood sign.
+Beverly Hills has been home to many celebrities, such as Julia Roberts, Tom Cruise, George Clooney, and Ellen DeGeneres.

-Beverly Hills is located around the area of Sunset Boulevard and Rodeo Drive.
-Some would argue that Sunset is not located in Beverly Hills, but is actually located in Hollywood.
+The area is located around Sunset Boulevard and Rodeo Drive.
+Some would argue that Sunset is not located in Beverly Hills but is actually located in Hollywood.
 However, it is located right on the border of both cities, so it’s best to say it belongs to both.